-- U.S. citizens do not need visas to enter the Republic of Albania;
+- U.S. citizens do not need a visa to enter the Republic of Albania;

-- U.S. citizens can stay up to one year in this country without a residence permit;
+- U.S. citizens generally are allowed to stay in Albania for up to one year without a residence permit;

-- You must have a passport valid for at least three months (we recommend to have your passport at least six months valid from your planned departure from this country.
-You can apply to renew your passport with our consular section.)
+- You must have a passport valid for at least three months (we recommend that your passport have at least six months validity from your planned departure from Albania.
+You may apply to renew your passport with our consular section, as necessary.)

-In addition to a valid passport, the Border and Migration officer may ask you to show, but not limited to, one or more of the following:
+In addition to a valid passport, the Border and Migration officials may ask you to show one or more of the following:

 - Return ticket;